SystemsApproach/private5g/cloud.rst

 who owns the underlying cloud infrastructure.
-Instead of a cloud provider, an enterprise, or a traditional MNO owning the hardware, there are situations where a third-party, often called a *neutral host*, owns an operates the hardware (along with the real estate it sits in), and then rents access to these resources to multiple 5G providers.
+Instead of a cloud provider, an enterprise, or a traditional MNO owning the hardware, there are situations where a third-party, often called a *neutral host*, owns and operates the hardware (along with the real estate it sits in), and then rents access to these resources to multiple 5G providers.
 Each mobile service provider is then a tenant of of that shared infrastructure.